OWASP/vbscan/README.md

 OWASP VBScan
 ======

-OWASP VBScan  (short for [VB]ulletin Vulnerability [Scan]ner)  is an opensource project in perl programming language to detect VBulletin CMS vulnerabilities and analyses them .
+OWASP VBScan  (short for [VB]ulletin Vulnerability [Scan]ner)  is an opensource project in perl programming language to detect VBulletin CMS vulnerabilities and analysis them .

 ### Why OWASP VBScan  ?